Tech writers can code too

 Screenshot of a spreadsheet with data centres

-The eventual result we want from this spreadsheet is a file named datacenters.md:
+The eventual result we want from this spreadsheet is a file named output.md:

 There's a data centre ready to serve storage,